trustoverip/tswg-keri-specification/spec/spec.md

 [https://www.openwebfoundation.org/the-agreements/the-owf-1-0-agreements-granted-claims/owf-contributor-license-agreement-1-0-copyright](https://www.openwebfoundation.org/the-agreements/the-owf-1-0-agreements-granted-claims/owf-contributor-license-agreement-1-0-copyright).

-If source code is included in the specification, that code is subject to the Apache 2.0 license unless otherwise marked.
+If source code is included in the specification, that code is subject to the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt) unless otherwise marked.
 In the case of any conflict or confusion within this specification between the OWF Contributor License and the designated source code license, the terms of the OWF Contributor License shall apply.

 These terms are inherited from the Technical Stack Working Group at the Trust over IP Foundation.
-[Working Group Charter](https://trustoverip.org/wp-content/uploads/TSWG-2-Charter-Revision.pdf)
+[Working Group Charter](https://trustoverip.org/wp-content/uploads/TSWG-2-Charter-Revision.pdf).

 ## Terms of Use